Dunwise

 You spend hours every week chasing invoices that should have been paid already.
 You know there's a better way.
 You're considering outsourcing your accounts receivable, but you want to understand the costs, the risks, and whether it makes sense for a business your size.

 This article gives you the honest answers.
-No sales pitch, just concrete costs, common pitfalls, and a comparison of the three most common options: handling AR in-house, outsourcing to a collection agency, and automating with software.
+No sales pitch, just concrete costs, common pitfalls, and a comparison of the three most common options: handling AR in-house, outsourcing collections to an agency, and automating accounts receivable with software.

 What does outsourcing accounts receivable cost?